 At the University of San Francisco, students are encouraged to pursue in-depth research at the highest level by taking advantage of USF's extensive resources.
 Small class sizes offer students the opportunity for hands-on involvement and collaborative relationships with faculty in ways not possible at other institutions.
 Here are some of our unique resources and ways our students are actively putting them to work.

-Through centers and institutes, USF brings learning to the larger San Francisco and national community.
-These organizations spearhead the deeper understanding of issues encompassing public service and the common good, global law and ethics, criminal justice leadership, and child and family development, among other areas.
-All programs and initiatives seek to enrich education, furthering scholarship and service.
+USF is the home of almost 20 centers and institutes dedicated to research and enrichment.
+With a shared goal of bringing education and awareness to the larger San Francisco and national community, these organizations spearhead push for a deeper understanding of the meaning of public service and how it relates to the common good through global law and ethics, criminal justice leadership, and child and family development, to name just a few.
+All programs and initiatives seek to enrich education throughout USF and the community, furthering scholarship and service.

+Groundbreaking research underway at USF’s nursing simulation lab could transform how nursing is taught at universities across the country and improve nurses’ on-the-job performance.
 The Simulation Center gives students the opportunity to use a hands-on approach to patient care and treatment within a sophisticated, simulated clinical environment.
-In the Simulation Center, nursing students interact with state-of-the-art mannequins that simulate symptoms and conditions specific to real-life patients and scenarios.
+At the center, nursing students interact with state-of-the-art mannequins that simulate symptoms and conditions specific to real-life patients and scenarios.